Euler diagram: Before Euler

-The first authors to print an Euler-esque diagram and briefly discuss it in their texts were Juan Luis Vives (1531), Nicolaus Reimers (1589), Bartholomäus Keckermann (1601) and Johann Heinrich Alsted (1614).
+The first authors to print an Euler-esque diagram and briefly discuss it in their texts were Juan Luis Vives (in 1531), Nicolaus Reimers (in 1589), Bartholomäus Keckermann (in 1601) and Johann Heinrich Alsted (in 1614).
 The first detailed elaboration of these diagrams can be traced back to Erhard Weigel (1625–1699), who called this type of diagram a 'logometrum' (a measuring instrument for logic).
 Weigel was the first to prove all valid syllogisms with the aid of shapes in a two-dimensional plane.
 In the case of generally affirmative judgements (all-sentences), the geometric shape for the subject should lie completely within the shape for the predicate.
 In the case of negative judgements (no-sentences), it should lie completely outside.
 In the case of particular judgements (sentences with 'some', 'some...not'), the geometric shapes should partially overlap and not overlap.
 To prove a syllogism, one must first draw all possible figures for the premises and then see whether one can also read the conclusion from them.
 If this is the case, the syllogism is valid; otherwise, it is invalid.

 Erhard Weigel used initial letters to represent the diagrams, whereas his students, such as Johann Christoph Sturm (1635–1703) and Gottfried Wilhelm Leibniz (1646–1716), used circles or lines.
 Another tradition can be traced back to Christian Weise (1642–1708), who is said to have used these diagrams in his teaching.
 This is reported by his students Samuel Großer and Johann Christian Lange.
 Lange in particular went beyond syllogistics with these diagrams and worked with quantified predicates, for example.